-Weekly Attendance: Allowable Absences: ole Absences: Percent of Absences
+Weekly Attendance: Allowable Absences: Percent of Absences:

 Requirement: 5 days a week 14 20%

 4 days 11 20%

 3 days a week 8 20%

 2 days a week 5 20%

 The number of absences allowed (20%) should be sufficient to accommodate absences during a semester due to illness, doctor appointments, family emergencies or other personal reasons.
 Students are encouraged to use their allowable absences with discretion.
-While it is the student's responsibility to keep track of his or her chapel attendance, students may email the Student Life office to request an absence total.
+While it is the student's responsibility to keep track of his or her chapel attendance, students may check their attendance through the Faulkner Mobile App or email the Student Life office to request an absence total.